keylime/enhancements/81-IDevID_and_IAK_support.md

 know that this has succeeded?
 -->
  * Use IDevID and IAK keys/certificates to register each device at the registrar service
- * Enable later use of this information for generation of LDevID and LAKs
+ * Generation of LDevID and LAKs
- * If desired, enable attestation based on the IAK instead of using an ephemeral AK (Attestation key)

 ### Non-Goals

 <!--